 MainBoss Remote URL for E-mail notifications: If you have a Web Access license, MainBoss Service can add HTML links to notifications that will let users jump from the notification e-mail directly to a web page displaying an associated request or work order.
 In order to do this, you have to specify the URL of the web site that you use for MainBoss's Web Access.
-For example, you might set "MainBoss http://ourcompany.com/MainBossRemote
+For example, you might set "MainBoss Remote URL for E-mail notifications" to http://ourcompany.com/MainBossRemote